shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-02-gpt_mathematics.md

 ### Generative Models

-The combination of transformers & generative task models is one of the most useful and applicable to everyday life models.
-We can teach a model to remember text & when necessary generate what text on related topics on which we trained the model
+The combination of **transformers** & **generative task models** is one of the most useful and applicable to everyday life models (not to even mention exciting :)).
+As a minimum, we can teach a model to remember text & when necessary generate what text on related topics on which we trained the model.
+Of course, there are more interesting abilities the model can learn, however, in this post we'll limit ourselves to mathamatics!
+We'll teach our **GPT model** some basic mathematics such as addition, subtraction, multiplication & division!

 ## The Dataset